Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Model system and methods

 \subsection{Semi-classical strong-field theory (SFT)}

-Beyond the ab initio TDDFT and the one-electron WPP approach introduced above, we also employ a strong-field theoretical model developed in earlier works~\cite{Ma_Kruger2024,ma2025robust}.
+Beyond the many-body self-consistent TDDFT and the one-electron WPP approach introduced above, we also employ a strong-field theoretical model developed in earlier works~\cite{Ma_Kruger2024,ma2025robust}.
 One of the prominent advantages of SFT is its ability to provide a semi-classical description which offers analytical insights into the photoemission and electron transport processes.
 Like the WPP approach (subsection \ref{subsec:WPP}), the SFT model is based on the single-active-electron approximation and focuses on the evolution of the wavefunction within the junction between two metallic leads.
 By solving the TDSE in Eq.~\eqref{eq:WPP}, the tunneling amplitude $M_{\mathcal{E}}$ for the electron transition from an initial state in the left lead to the final state at energy $\mathcal{E}$ in the right lead is expressed as

-where $\psi^{*}(x,t)$ and $\Psi_\mathrm{gap}(x,t)$ are wavefunctions that evolve inside the contact metal (right) and the junction, respectively.
-The notation $[\cdots]\big\vert^{x={d_{\mathrm{gap}}}/{2}}_{x=-{d_{\mathrm{gap}}}/{2}}$ at the end of Eq.~\eqref{eqSFA} stands for the subtraction of the term inside the brackets evaluated at $x=-{d_{\mathrm{gap}}}/{2}$ from the term evaluated at $x={d_{\mathrm{gap}}}/{2}$.
+where $\psi^{*}(x,t)$ and $\Psi_{\rm{gap}}(x,t)$ are wavefunctions that evolve inside the contact metal (right) and the junction, respectively.
+The notation $[\cdots]\big\vert^{x={d_{\rm{gap}}}/{2}}_{x=-{d_{\rm{gap}}}/{2}}$ at the end of Eq.~\eqref{eqSFA} stands for the subtraction of the term inside the brackets evaluated at $x=-{d_{\rm{gap}}}/{2}$ from the term evaluated at $x={d_{\rm{gap}}}/{2}$.
 This formulation captures the instantaneous projection of the junction wavefunction onto the metallic lead region throughout the time evolution.
-The transport from the right metal lead to the left one is also evaluated in the same formula but one needs to reverse the sign of the optical field as well as the space coordinate.
+The transport from the right to the left metal lead is evaluated using the same formula, but the signs of both the optical field and the spatial coordinate must be reversed.

 Here, we only focus on the transfer of the electron initially localized at the Fermi level of the left lead to the right lead.
 Eq.~\eqref{eqSFA} provides only a formal solution to the TDSE.
 To analytically derive the dynamical behavior of the system, the wavefunctions $\psi^{*}(x,t)$ and $\Psi_\mathrm{gap}(x,t)$ are approximated using the eigenfunctions of the metal and the Van Vleck propagator, respectively~\cite{ma2025robust}.
 By applying the saddle-point method~\cite{Yalunin2011,ma2025robust}, the electron transfer probability $\mathcal{P}_{\rm{L\rightarrow R}}$ is obtained as